konfuzio-ai/konfuzio-sdk/docs/sdk/examples/data-preparation/index.md

 Before training the AI model, the Documents for training and testing need to be uploaded into the Project.
 You can use the Server app (here's the [tutorial](https://help.konfuzio.com/modules/documents/index.html)).

+Note: all uploaded Documents have to have their Pages in the correct order.

 ```python
 # if you want to create a new Project, use the create_new_project method
 from konfuzio_sdk.api import create_new_project